jarun/buku/README.md

 #### Release packages

-Packages for Arch Linux, CentOS, Debian, Fedora and Ubuntu are available with the [latest stable release](https://github.com/jarun/Buku/releases/latest).
+Packages for Arch Linux, CentOS, Debian, Fedora, openSUSE Leap and Ubuntu are available with the [latest stable release](https://github.com/jarun/Buku/releases/latest).

 NOTE: CentOS may not have the python3-beautifulsoup4 package in the repos.
 Install it using pip3.